jenkinsci/blueocean-plugin/README.md

 Blue Ocean is the next generation user experience for Jenkins.

-It is a multi-module maven project with a few Jenkins plugin.
+It is a multi-module maven project with a few Jenkins plugins.

 Read it:
 https://jenkins.io//blog/2016/05/26/introducing-blue-ocean/